northeastern-rc/rc-public-documentation/docs/source/_developers/primer.md

 - Follow the MyST syntax for advanced features such as directives and roles.

 ##  Review Process
 Finally, ensure your documentation undergoes a thorough review process before it's published.
-We do this through PRs on GitHub (see {ref}`git-primer`).
+We do this through PRs on GitHub.

 - **Peer Review**: Encourage team members to review each other's work.
 This can help catch errors, ambiguities, and inconsistencies the original writer may have missed.
 - **Proofreading**: Check for spelling, grammar, and punctuation errors.
 Tools like Grammarly or language-tool can help with this.

 :::{tip}
-When add a substantial amount of content, whether a new page or several sections, consider using Notion to draft.
+When adding a substantial amount of content, whether a new page or several sections, consider using Notion to draft.
 Then, update the RTD pages (i.e., this project) for a technical review.
 This way, development can be more interactive, time is not wasted adjusting formatting and other syntax, and the history is much simpler (and more promising) than that of our own managed via Git.
 :::

 - **Technical Accuracy**: Ensure all code snippets, commands, and technical information are accurate and up-to-date.